ctozzi/docs/docs/docs/developers/development/dialogs/richtext-editor/index.md

     Indicates if field value is mandatory

 - **removeIfEmpty** - `string` (optional, default `false`)
-    Indicates if the property in JCR will be removed, if contains an empty String, or will be kept with that value
+    Indicates if the property in JCR will be removed if it contains an empty string, or will be kept with that value

 - **description** - `string` (optional)
     Display description value as tooltip

 - **configuration** - `string` (optional, default `/apps/wcm/dialogs/components/richtext/configuration`)
-    absolute path to configuration node; configuration can be also defined inline, see [RichText Editor - configuration](./richtext-editor-configuration.md/)
+    absolute path to configuration node.
+The configuration can be also defined inline; see [RichText Editor - configuration](./richtext-editor-configuration.md/) for details

 Example: